 - Inadequate gas pipeline infrastructures

-During his election campaign, the new Prime Minister, Justin Trudeau, announced a recovery plan, mainly targeted on new infrastructure projects and worth around 60 billion dollars over ten years.
-The plan includes measures aimed at precarious populations, in particular the unemployed.
+The government plans to spend $60 billion over ten years in infrastructure projects to stimulate economic activity.
+The first phase of this plan should be completed in 2019 and plans $10 billion investments in public transport network and both green and social infrastructure projects have been launched, in particular in Alberta, British-Colombia and Quebec.
+Details of the second phase will be announced in 2017.
+Measures aimed at precarious populations, in particular the unemployed and families have also been implemented.
 In terms of revenues, the government intends to reduce taxation for those earning least.
 The deficit is therefore set to increase in 2016 under the dual impact of spending (increased) and receipts (down, amplified by the oil effect).
-The public debt will however hold steady, but at a high level.
+The public debt should therefore increase.
 At the level of the provinces, Quebec and Ontario, the two most heavily indebted provinces, representing 60% of GDP, two-thirds of the population and over half of its exports, are likely to continue with their budgetary control.

 Justin Trudeau was elected Prime Minister of Canada in the last parliamentary elections in October 2015, taking over from the conservative Stephen Harper, who held the post for almost ten years.
 Trudeau’s Liberal Party (centre-left) won 184 of the 338 seats in parliament, giving it an absolute majority.
-Alongside the budget injection mentioned above, Trudeau is committed to fighting climate change and announced financial support for the Provinces to encourage the use of renewable energy sources.
-This commitment could see an increase in energy transition investments and thus boost economic activity.
+Nearly a year after his appointment, Trudeau’s government enjoys high popularity both nationally and internationally.
+Both diplomatic and trade relations have therefore strengthened with many countries (Mexico, Ukraine…) since Trudeau took office.

 Finally, the business climate is eased by the simplicity of starting a business and of obtaining credit and the low level of taxes.